Scrambler Bike on Forest Road

 Manufacturing Scramblers

 It was around the 1960s when manufacturers began producing scrambler models.
 These bikes became popular, of course, due to their off-road capabilities.
 Aside from this, bike manufacturers saw to it that the bikes were still good for regular street riding.
+Manufacturers like Triumph and BSA started producing scrambler motorcycles straight from the factory in response to the modifications made by riders.

 However, these bikes are more angled toward off-road use as marketed by different companies.
 However, once put to the test, these bikes typically work wonders on-road.
 They only come with modifications for dirt use.
 Compared to the later models of dirt bikes to come, these manufactured scramblers are nothing.